VVolha16/HW_6.1_Volha_Vasilkova_api_course/README.md

 ```
 3. Create a new API, name it
 ```
-   Note: for free Postman version there is possibility to have only one connected repository.
+   Note: for free Postman version there is possibility to have only ONE connected repository.
-   If you have previously created API - you need to delete it or disconnect repository To disconnect repository:
+   If you have previously created API - you need to delete it or disconnect* repository
+      *To disconnect repository:
       - click on created API
       - click on `Source control` icon on the right sidebar
       - click on three dots
       - click on `Disconnect repository` - the collection will be deleted from previously created API
 ```